What is endocarditis?

 Bacteria in the bloodstream are more likely to infect a heart that already has some damage.
 This might have been present at birth (congenital) or caused by disease.

-The following also increase your risk of developing endocarditis:
+The following also increase the risk of developing endocarditis:

 - surgery or other procedures in a hospital or clinic

-- a problem with the valves in your heart
+- a problem with the valves in the heart

 - illicit drug or medicine misuse by injection

 - an immune system that doesn't work as well as it should

 When should I see my doctor?